Defiant-Sheep/federal-eu-constitution/TITLE_2_CH_2.md

 Two thirds of the Senate must vote in favour if the ratification of a treaty is to occur.
 If a treaty contains legislative provisions, Parliament must also ratify the treaty for it to come into effect.

 ### Article VI.
-Each chamber of Congress may edit their internal rules.
+Each chamber of the Consilium may edit their internal rules.

-Each chamber of Congress may elect their own speaker and deputy speakers.
+Each chamber of the Consilium may elect their own speaker and deputy speakers.

 ### Article VII.
 Laws that grant additional power to the cabinet, a minister or a ministry shall be called Enabling Acts.
 Enabling Acts may contain clauses restricting the use of these powers to specific types of state of emergency.
 There shall be legislation describing the process by which every type of state of emergency may be declared and revoked.

-Either chamber of Congress may unilaterally create restrictions to Enabling Acts.
+Either chamber of the Consilium may unilaterally create restrictions to Enabling Acts.
 These restrictions may be removed at any time by the same chamber.

 ### Article VIII.